 feedback on personal work.

-Mount Alliance for Green Initiatives on Campus (MAGIC)
+The Mount Alliance for Green Initiatives on Campus allows

-allows students to work collaboratively with students, staff,
+students to work collaboratively with other students, staff,

 faculty, and the Bishop Dunn community to raise awareness about our

-environment, promote recycling, and create habits that will
+environment, promote recycling, create habits that will conserve

-The mission of Math Club is to promote enthusiasm and
+The Math Club promotes enthusiasm and interest in

-addresses the needs of students studying and/or interested in the
+needs of students studying and/or interested in the field of

-field of mathematics.
-The club meets regularly and sponsors
+mathematics.
+The club meets regularly and sponsors lectures, trips,

 Muslim Student Association (MSA)